FOR IMMEDIATE RELEASE

 ESI’s designers unified the expansive first floor lobby space by treating it as a single media canvas.
 By installing large-scale, reactive media on lobby walls and corridor portals, they created a sense of connection across the building’s common areas.
 At 80 feet wide x 13 feet high, the largest media wall is capturing the attention and curiosity of passersby, who can see it through the oversize windows that were once the display windows of Hecht’s department store.

 The renovation recreates Terrell Place as a vibrant, modern space while respecting its elegant architecture and historic significance.
-Technology and media are seamlessly integrated into architectural surfaces, creating an ever-evolving artwork that captures the pulse of the building.
+Technology and media are seamlessly integrated, creating an ever-evolving artwork that captures the pulse of the building.

 Highlights of the media include: